Netcracker/KubeMarine/documentation/Troubleshooting.md

 For example, imagine you are doing the following upgrade: `1.16.12 -> 1.17.7 -> 1.18.8`.
 In this case, if the upgrade fails on version `1.18.8`, but is completed for version `1.17.7`, you have to update `cluster.yaml` with the latest information available in the regenerated inventory (`cluster.yaml` is regenerated after each minor version upgrade) and also remove version `1.17.7` from the procedure inventory.
 It is absolutely fine to retry upgrades for version `X.Y.Z`, but only until the moment the upgrade starts for next version `X.Y+1.M`.
 It is incorrect to start upgrade to version `1.17.7` after the upgrade to version `1.18.8` is started.

-### Upgrade procedure failure, when using custom kubernetes audit settings
+### Upgrade Procedure Failure, When Using Custom Kubernetes Audit Settings

 **Symptoms**: The `upgrade` procedure fails at some point, leaving the upgrade process incomplete.
 When the cluster has custom audit settings